Where does precious marketing budget ooze away to?

 A lot of time and money is lost, if a single lead goes through the processing steps several times.
 For example, it is rarely taken into consideration which materials or offers have already been sent to the interested party.
 Even the best marketing information will be more likely to have a negative impact if the prospect receives it for the third time.
 Even CRM professionals often cannot understand which customer has received which advertising material at what time.

 If you want to improve your processes, you first need to know where the problems are.
 What is the time span from initial contact request to the callback by the sales representative?
 What percentage of leads are still waiting for this call today and which ones are they?
 Who is responsible for that?
-The entire lead process is a critical business process and should therefore be clearly documented and closely monitored at all stages in order to respond quickly and accurately to undesirable developments.
+The entire lead process is a critical business process and should therefore be clearly documented and closely monitored at all stages to respond quickly and accurately to undesirable developments.

 Leads do not fall from the sky and are generally not easy to collect at a fair.
 They must be developed and maintained permanently.
 This requires a well-thought-out system of building up “cold addresses” for prospective buyers and returning customers.
 The subsequent distribution of contacts to sales should be rule-based.
 Fully automated processes allow for rapid acceleration as each manual step carries the risk of a process delay to a standstill.
 This is anything but easy and certainly not made fast.
 But if you look at the result, it’s worth the effort.
 You can see what costs communication from the first contact to the best lead score, because every interaction can be evaluated in monetary terms.
 Who consistently implements this knows after a few quarters how much budget is needed to fill the lead funnel?

-Conclusion: 100 years after Henry Ford no one needs to throw money away for marketing.
+Conclusion:: 100 years after Henry Ford no one needs to throw money away for marketing.
 One would only have to embrace Ford’s principles of marketing.
 Was not he the inventor of the manufacturing process?